-2.2.4 Fielding the 2019 MPC Sample
+Fielding the 2023 MPC Sample

-The initial 2019 MPC sample (consisting of Hospital, Institution, OBD, Pharmacy, and Home Health pairs identified in the HC) was fielded in four waves, including a supplemental wave of primarily OBD pairs, following the receipt of each wave from Westat and AHRQ.
+The 2023 MPC sample (consisting of Hospital, Institution, OBD, Pharmacy, and Home Health pairs identified in the HC) was fielded in three waves following the receipt of each wave from Westat and AHRQ.
 Given the HC data collection procedures, it is possible for a pair to be included in more than one wave of the MPC sample.
 Before fielding each subsequent wave, the sample was reviewed to identify pairs that had been included in an earlier wave.
 When a pair in the new wave matched a pair from an earlier wave and the same event types were reported in both (or all three) waves, the pair was not fielded in the later wave.
 If different event types are reported, the case is reviewed to determine whether additional data collection is necessary.
 (Fielding the SBD sample is discussed in Section 3.1 below.)